diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## T

+**Tactical Programming**
+A short-term focused programming approach prioritizing immediate features over long-term design quality, often leading to technical debt.

 **Tech Debt First**
 An anti-pattern where bad decisions are made as the default choice instead of maintaining technical principles.

+**Technical Principles**
+Non-negotiable architectural standards and guidelines that define acceptable approaches to system design and implementation.

+**Testing in Production**
+A practice of validating system behavior and performance with real production traffic and data, using techniques like canary releases and feature flags.

 **Tech Debt Plague**
 An anti-pattern where technical debt accumulates unchecked and architects fail to fight technical debt continuously.